Linear varieties and matroids with applications to the Cullis' determinant: Further work

 \section{Further work}

 First, a natural continuation of this work is to complete the investigation by determining the vector spaces of $n\times k$ matrices of maximal dimension that annihilate $\det_{n,k}$ when $k$ is even.
 As it is mentioned in the introduction, the only available information is that the codimension of such spaces is strictly larger than $k$.
-There is not only no hypothesis about the description of such spaces for even $k$ of maximal dimension, but also no strict lower bound of codimension of such spaces.
+No description of such spaces of maximal dimension is currently known for even $n$, nor is there a strict lower bound for the codimension $k$ of such spaces.
 Any progress in this direction will be interesting.

 Second, the found complete solution to the problem of maximal spaces annihilating the Cullis' determinant could help to solve linear preserver problem for the Cullis' determinant in the full generality, without any restriction on the ground field, in contrast to how it is done in~\cite{Guterman2025} and~\cite{Guterman2025b}.